Testing the isotropy of high energy cosmic rays using spherical needlets

 while probability of error of the second kind (false negative) against the alternative~(\ref{eq:h1n}) is

-Here $\prob_f, \prob_g$ denote the probability measure under the density $f$ or $g$ for the i.i.d sample $(X_1,\dots,X_n)$.
+Here $\prob_f, \prob_g$ denote the probability measure under the density $f$ or $g$ for the i.i.d. sample $(X_1,\ldots,X_n)$.

-Formally the separation rate is defined using the following minimax optimality criterion.
-A sequence $r_{n}$ is a minimax rate of testing \citep[see][]{ingster:2000} if the following statements are satisfied: \begin{enumerate} \item For any $r'_n$ such that $r'_n/r_n \to 0$ as $n\to \infty$,
+Formally, the separation rate is defined using the following minimax optimality criterion.
+A sequence $r_{n}$ is a minimax rate of testing [see \citet{ingster:2000}] if the following statements are satisfied: \begin{longlist}[1.] \item[1.]
+For any $r'_n$ such that $r'_n/r_n \to0$ as $n\to\infty$,

-where the infimum is taken on all decision rules, \ie $\{0,1\}$-valued measurable functions of the sample $(X_1,\dots,X_n)$. \item For any $\alpha$,$\beta >0$, there exist some constant $C>0$ and a test statistic $T^*$ (said \emph{rate optimal in the minimax sense}), such that
+where the infimum is taken on all decision rules, that is, $\{0,1\} $-valued measurable functions of the sample $(X_1,\ldots,X_n)$. \item[2.]
+For any $\alpha$, $\beta>0$, there exist some constant $C>0$ and a test statistic $T^*$ (said \emph{rate optimal in the minimax sense}), such that